afsc-assessments/ebswp_2023/doc/EBSpollock.md

 {\bar a_t}      &= \sum_a^A{a p_{ta}}\,
 \end{align}

-For this assessment, we use the above relationship as a diagnostic for evaluating input sample sizes by comparing model predicted mean ages with observed mean ages and the implied 95% confidence bands.
+Based on previous analyses, we used the above relationship as a diagnostic for evaluating input sample sizes by comparing model predicted mean ages with observed mean ages and the implied 95% confidence bands.
 This method provided support for modifying the frequency of allowing selectivity changes.